rothos/protocol_1/index.md

 Finally, for any given person, sooner or later, they will experiment with a preliminary/auxiliary practice and find that it's jarring, grindy, disruptive, something.
 Not all practices will be net good for people at all times, and plenty will be potentially detrimental.
 (Maybe only a tiny, different fraction of them will be useful for any particular person.)
 As one progresses in meditation, less and less "top-down" or "random" "mental actions" (not to inappropriately reify anything of that) will be useful!
 It's ok to put preliminary/auxiliary practices down and never pick them up again (or to never try some of them at all, ever), and so on.

+Meditation is global wayfinding.
+Everything you do changes you.
+Have every degree of freedom at your disposal in the service of better and better--the right things, in the right order, at the right time, ultimately beyond reason and conception (though reason and conception are still good, before, sometimes during, and after).

+If the list is overwhelming, the meta protocol can help bootstrap intuitive navigation and selection of practices, from the preliminary/auxiliary practices and of course what to do, when, with respect to the entire protocol.
+It's ok to choose randomly and experiment.
+There is time.
+It's included in the "10,000 hours."

 Again, the preliminary/auxiliary practices are sometimes useful to explore before and concurrently with the main practices, especially main practice p2.

 ##### Do less